uavaustin/orchestra/services/imagery/README.md

 - `GET /api/image/:id`

-  Get an image by an id.
+  Get an image by ID.

-  Id numbers start at zero.
+  ID numbers start at one.
 See `GET /api/count` to see how many images there are before requesting.

   On successful response: `200` status code with `imagery::Image` Protobuf message.

+  If the image once existed but was deleted (purged), `410 Gone` will be returned instead.
+If the image never existed, `404` will be returned.

+- `DELETE /api/image/:id`

+  Delete an image by ID.

+  This has the same behavior as `GET`, except that on successful response, only `200` will be returned with no data.